 The Thread That Binds is told from the perspective of each of these five women.
 I loved that we only were introduced to a few characters at a time so I could really get to know two or three of the women before she added the other narrators.
 The book is fast-paced and really kept me wondering how each of the women's stories would end.
 I was easily invested in them and their babies and was wishing for things to work out.
 I loved how the women's lives wove together, and I could really see these women building new friendships with each other.
 The overall message is that kindness and empathy can triumph over situations that feel hopeless.

 Reading this book has the potential to make you laugh, cry, feel distressed, and feel joy.
-The Thread That Binds is a perfect book for anyone who enjoys contemporary women's fiction.

 To learn a bit more about the author, Alice Hayes, I hope you enjoy this interview with her: